Processing Time: six months

 - If the passport is full before the expiry date please provide a written explanation that your passport is full and copies of the whole passport.

-- Money order for C $ 83 made payable to the South African High Commission or South African Consulate-General or cash exact amount only
+- Money order for CAN$ 64 made payable to the South African High Commission in Ottawa or South African Consulate-General in Toronto.
+No cash; no personal cheques, please.

 - Self addressed Express post/ Priority Canada Post self-addressed envelope